goldginkgo/blog/source/_posts/How-to-find-apps-with-high-CPU-usage-for-a-Diego-cell-VM.md

 e7428432-b459-4111-b813-4fb6dfc7884f
 ```

+### Get apps with CPU info
-3. Login to Cloud Foundry with admin account and using following shell script to get apps names. app_guids is a file with contents from previous step.
+Login to Cloud Foundry with admin account and using following shell script to get apps names. app_guids is a file with contents from previous step.
 ```
 filename="app_guids"
 cat $filename | while read LINE